 Engaging in these behaviors develops as a way to cope with the trauma and emotional pain.
 Once the trauma has passed, a person may rely on these behaviors whenever they feel emotional distress.
 A person with complex PTSD can learn to replace these behaviors with more positive and constructive ones.

 Treatment for complex PTSD can vary, and not every method will work for every person.
-The most common option is talk therapy, in which the person sees a mental health specialist.
 The therapist will focus on stabilizing the person so they can address their feelings surrounding the trauma.
-The person will strengthen their connections with others and develop strategies to deal with flashbacks and anxiety.
+The most common option is a combination of talk therapy and medication.
+Another method that is being used more often in therapy is EMDR.